cristianpana86/myFrontController/readMe.txt

 	#redirect all .php files request to index.php
 	RewriteRule ^(.*)\.php index.php [NC]

+Another edit:  I tried to access http://myFrontController/config/route.xml  and surprise it was displayed on screen.
+So now I decided to
+redirect to index.php all file request, whatever extension they have

+		RewriteRule ^(.*)\.* index.php [NC]
 ---------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------
 ----------------- change the absolute paths to a relative path, use virtual host from EasyPHP-----------------